joeatbayes/embedded-rust-examples/readme.md

 - GPIO Read GPIO Status

 - GPIO Change Pin from Input to Output and back
+  - **[ex-gpio-change-pin-direction-var-cap-read-1-pin](ex-gpio-change-pin-direction-var-cap-read-1-pin)** Similar to our [two pin variable cap read](ex-gpio-measure-time-to-change-high-to-low) but rather than measuring time to rise from 0 to 0.7V this version measures time to drop from VCC to 0.7V while using only 1 pin. *esp-idf-hal*
+    - Change GPIO Pin Direction
+    - Read GPIO Status
+    - Using Polling to detect GPIO status change
+    - Measure elapsed time in Microseconds(uS)
+    - Measure elapsed time in Nanosecods
+    - Delay for Micro seconds
+    - Disable debug logging
+    - Isolate pin Assignments for each change between boards

 - Record time for GPIO to change Status
   - **[ex-gpio-measure-time-to-change-high-to-low](ex-gpio-measure-time-to-change-high-to-low)** -